open-policy-agent/opa/docs/docs/rest-api.md

 }
 ```

-Without any outgoing metadata, the response contains only the standard fields:
+Without any response metadata, the response contains only the standard fields:

 ```json
 {